ankur-vunet/vunet-docs/README.md

 # vunet-docs
-VuNet's Documentation Repository for Docusaurus.
+VuNet's Documentation Repository for Docusaurus

 To create a Docusaurus project with version control, smooth scroll, version dropdown, Algolia search, and sitemap generation using GitHub Desktop, follow these steps: